dvavasour/Learning_Notes/DVA-C01/README.md

 X-Ray daemon must be installed on EC2 instance and SDK must be used
 In ECS, X-ray daemon should be in a different container
 X-Ray annotations are KV pairs to spoon feed values.

+## Other
+AWS AppSync is a thing. https://aws.amazon.com/appsync/

 # DynamoDB
 Document and KV: JSON, HTML, XML